By RODNEY HO/ firstname.lastname@example.org, originally filed Saturday, March 25, 2017 for his AJC Radio & TV Talk blog

 The season 5 runner up plays Paige, who has a super-smart son and works as the office manager for a special team of geniuses.
 She’s similar to Penny on “The Big Bang Theory,” helping them guide through the “regular” world.

 For kicks, I just watched the last episode, which aired March 20.
-McPhee’s character gets caught with mechanical engineer Happy Quinn in a gondola during a wind that is about to fall if the team can’t save them.
+McPhee’s character gets caught with mechanical engineer Happy Quinn in a gondola that is about to fall if the team can’t save them.
 She gets angry when Quinn insults her intelligence by mocking her cheerleading background and she feels (yet again) inferior.
 Naturally, Paige uses her cheerleader/gymnastics knowledge to help save their hide and Happy gains more respect for her.

 And there is plenty of talk about a wedding between Toby and Happy that centers much of the snappy dialogue.